mlz-ictrl/nicos/doc/source/ipython.rst

     x, y, n = %nicos /val scandata

-x the contains the x axis data, y the counts and n the names of the variables used for each.
+x the contains the x-axis data, y the counts and n the names of the variables used for each.

 detname must be the name of the detector issuing the live data.
 The returned var is a list of arrays.